jtankx90/cs50/final project/README.md

 Upon arriving the home page, visitors are greeted with a carousel of images of the items that are not on sale - sale items are only for registered users.

-Visitors
+## Visitors

-Besides the home page, there are 3 active nav items in the nav bar for visitors (Product, Login and Register):
+Besides the home page, there are 3 active nav items in the nav bar for visitors:

 1. **Product**
 In the product page, all non-sale products are listed here with their information such as price, quantity.
 There is also a button that provides further information